OpenBluetoothToolbox/SimpleDBus/README.md

 cmake ../examples
 make -j
 ```

-## Known issues
-- The handling of all externally exposed components with `std::shared_ptr` is not particularly safe in case the underlying object gets deleted by BlueZ, as the end user still has the capability to send requests to that deleted object.
-This will be addressed in a future release, but it's important for users of SimpleDBus to keep in mind.

 ## License
 All components within this project that have not been bundled from external creators, are licensed under the terms of the [MIT Licence](LICENCE.md).